Christine Oestreicher: Early life

 Christine Oestreicher was born Christine Marguerite Nunes Carvalho in Somerset, England in 1940.
 Her mother was Scottish and her father, descended from the Sephardic Jews forced out of Portugal by the Inquisition in the 16th century.

 Oestreicher grew up in London’s Chelsea, which in the forties and fifties was a rundown boho area, home to numerous artists and poets.
 Passionate about ballet, she wanted to audition for the Royal Ballet School but was sent instead to St Paul’s Girls’ School, her mother’s alma mater.
 At St Paul’s her love of music was ignited by her piano teacher, Helen Bidder and by the composer Herbert Howells who conducted the school choir of which Oestreicher was a member.

-In 1957 after a spell studying French and Dress Design in Paris, she returned to the UK for the London Debutante Season where she met her husband, the literary agent Andrew Best.
+In 1957 after a spell studying French and Dress Design in Paris, she returned to the UK for the London Debutante Season where she met the literary agent Andrew Best.
 They were married in 1958 and had two daughters.

-During the late fifties and early sixties, she and her husband were members of a choir run by the conductor, John Eliot Gardiner, devoted to early English and Baroque music.
-In 1960, she played the lead in an amateur musical, Mayor’s Nest, in aid of World Refugees.
+During the late fifties and early sixties, they were members of a choir run by the conductor, John Eliot Gardiner, devoted to early English and Baroque music.
+In 1960, Oestreicher played the lead in an amateur musical, Mayor’s Nest, in aid of World Refugees.

-In 1962, after her marriage broke down, Oestreicher and her daughters started a new life in Islington where they met life-long friends Harriet Behrens (now Frazer) and the artist Suzy Boyt and their children.
+In 1962, after her marriage broke down, Oestreicher started a new life in Islington with her two daughters where they met life-long friends Harriet Behrens (now Frazer) and the artist Suzy Boyt and their children.
 In 1963 she met her second husband, Dan Oestreicher, a mathematician and computer software designer with three young children.
 In July 1964 their daughter, Lily, was born.

 Early career

 In the late sixties Oestreicher became involved with the Second Wave Feminist Movement.
 From 1970-1975 she was Personal Assistant to the Political Editor of Penguin Books, Neil Middleton, whose list included feminist titles such as Juliet Mitchell’s Psychoanalysis and Feminism and Sheila Rowbotham’s Woman’s Consciousness, Man’s World, as well as controversial books on Northern Ireland and Latin America.

-In 1975 she began working on a collection of interviews with men, looking at their early childhoods from a feminist perspective, exploring why boys grow up feeling automatically ‘entitled’ whereas girls do not.
+In 1975 she embarked on a series of interviews with men, looking at their early childhoods from a feminist perspective, exploring why boys grow up feeling automatically ‘entitled’ whereas girls do not.
 Deciding it was too early for a feminist project featuring men, she shelved it temporarily to work on a film.